C4Q/ac-android-curriculum/unit1/README.md

 ### Week 1

-1. Git & GitHub: 2 days
+1. Git & GitHub: 2 days (link to WEB lesson plan?)
   - Command Line Git: clone, commit, pull, push
   - Branching and merging
   - GitHub pull request UX, how to converse on a PR